Revaluation of an Asset

 2. On the Asset Revaluation page, click Import CSV.

-3. On the Bulk Asset Revaluation page, click Choose File and locate the CSV file containing details of the assets that you want to revalue.
+3. On the Bulk Asset Revaluation page, click Choose File and locate the CSV file containing details of the assets you want to revalue.

 You can download a sample file from the link below the Select File field.